MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.DefaultLanguageID.md

 ## Remarks

-When you set the  **DefaultLanguageID** property for a presentation, you set it for all subsequent new presentations as well.
+When you set the  **DefaultLanguageID** property for a presentation, you set it for all open and all subsequent new presentations as well.

 The value of the  **DefaultLanguageID** property can be one of these **MsoLanguageID** constants.